US Customs Clearance from China to the USA in 2026: 5H Holds, SAFE Act, De Minimis & IOR Explained

 What this means operationally:

-- Every shipment from China, regardless of value, now requires a formal ACE entry with applicable duties, MPF (Merchandise Processing Fee), and tariffs.
+- Every shipment from China, regardless of value, now requires formal ACE entry with applicable duties, MPF, and tariffs

-- Entry Type 86 (the prior informal small-value entry pathway) is no longer available for Chinese-origin goods
+- Entry Type 86 is no longer available for Chinese-origin goods

-- Per-unit landed cost for low-ASP products has increased materially sellers with products under $20 retail price should immediately audit whether current margins are viable.
+- Per-unit landed cost for low-ASP products has increased materially — sellers with products under $20 retail should audit whether margins are viable

-1. Bulk import to a U.S. overseas warehouse, then domestic FBA replenishment, separates the customs entry event from the fulfillment event, enabling better cost control and compliance management.
+- Bulk import to a U.S. overseas warehouse, then domestic FBA replenishment, separates the customs entry event from the fulfillment event

-2. Establish or partner with a compliant U.S. entity as IOR, maintains full control over duty timing, document accuracy, and exam response capability.
+- Establish or partner with a compliant U.S. entity as IOR, maintaining control over duty timing, document accuracy, and exam response

-3. Consolidate inventory toward higher-margin SKUs, low-margin products that were viable under De Minimis economics frequently are not viable under 2026's full duty stack.
+- Consolidate inventory toward higher-margin SKUs — low-margin products viable under De Minimis economics are frequently not viable under 2026's full duty stack

 B2B Importers: The 2026 Compliance Checklist

-For wholesale distributors, procurement managers, and brand operators importing from China on a B2B basis, the compliance risk in 2026 is concentrated in four areas:
+For wholesale distributors, procurement managers, and brand operators handling import customs clearance from China on a B2B basis, the compliance risk in 2026 is concentrated in four areas:

 IOR Structure Verification

 Who is currently listed as your Importer of Record?
 Does that entity have a real, verifiable U.S. operating address with employees?
-Is it using its own continuous bond or a borrowed or shared one?
-Under both current CBP enforcement and the direction of the SAFE Act, entities without genuine U.S. presence face increasing legal exposure.
+Is it using its own continuous bond or a borrowed one?
+Entities without genuine U.S. presence face increasing legal exposure.

 Customs Bond Sufficiency

 CBP calculates required bond levels based on rolling 12-month Duties, Taxes, and Fees (DTF).
-With tariff rates significantly higher in 2026, bonds sized under prior tariff assumptions may now be legally insufficient creating delays and CBP scrutiny flags on every new entry.
-Review your bond level with your customs broker immediately.
+With tariff rates significantly higher in 2026, bonds sized under prior tariff assumptions may now be legally insufficient.
+Review your bond level immediately.
+See our customs bond guide and single vs continuous bond comparison.

 Document and Data Accuracy

 Commercial Invoice, Packing List, Bill of Lading, Manifest, and ISF 10+2 must be precisely consistent.
-CBP's ACE AI system treats cross-document discrepancies as enforcement signals, not administrative errors, they trigger 5H holds and can escalate to physical examination.
+CBP's ACE AI system treats cross-document discrepancies as enforcement signals, not administrative errors.

-Per the direction of the SAFE Act and emerging CBP practice, duty payments are increasingly expected to flow from a verified, AML-compliant bank account with routing information on file with CBP.
-Arrangements involving third-party duty payment, underground remittance, or unverifiable fund sources are high-risk and increasingly targeted.
+Duty payments are increasingly expected to flow from a verified, AML-compliant bank account with routing information on file with CBP.
+Third-party payment arrangements are high-risk and increasingly targeted.

 5 Practical Recommendations for Chinese Sellers Shipping to the U.S. in 2026

 Stop relying on virtual offices, shell companies, borrowed bonds, or freight forwarder IOR arrangements.
-The SAFE Act's direction is clear, and CBP enforcement is already moving ahead of the legislation.
 Evaluate whether your supply chain profit margin supports establishing a genuine U.S. entity with real employees and a real address.

-Every pricing model, Amazon listing margin analysis, and B2B quotation must now include MFN + Section 301 + Section 122 as a starting baseline.
+Every pricing model must now include MFN + Section 301 + Section 122 as a starting baseline.
 For many product categories, total effective duty exceeds 55%.
-Ignoring this when pricing or forecasting cash flow is no longer a minor error, it's a business-threatening miscalculation.
+Ignoring this when pricing is a business-threatening miscalculation.

 If you haven't reviewed your continuous bond level since 2024, do it now.
-CBP's bond sufficiency rules are based on rolling 12-month DTF and with higher tariffs, many importers are now running on insufficient bonds without realizing it.
 Insufficient bonds cause entry delays and elevate your examination risk profile.

-4. Migrate low-value SKUs from direct parcel shipping to a US customs clearance bulk-import model.
+4. Migrate low-value SKUs from direct parcel shipping to bulk import

 The De Minimis era is over for Chinese goods.
-Per White House Executive Order 14324 and confirmed CBP operational guidance, there is no informal pathway remaining for Chinese-origin packages.
-Bulk ocean import into a U.S. warehouse with domestic FBA replenishment is now the standard compliance model, not an advanced option.
+Bulk ocean import into a U.S. warehouse with domestic FBA replenishment is now the standard compliance model.

-5. Evaluate your logistics partners on compliance capability, not just rate.
+5. Evaluate your logistics partners on compliance capability

 Frequently Asked Questions